Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students will analyze primary source documents to understand the motives of those who supported, opposed, or chose to remain neutral prior to the American Revolution.
-Students will apply their knowledge of colonists' motivations to open-ended scenarios and then write from the perspective of a loyalist, patriot, or neutralist.
+Students analyze primary source documents to understand the motives of colonists who supported, opposed, or remained neutral before the American Revolution.
+They apply this understanding to open-ended scenarios and write from the perspective of a loyalist, patriot, or neutralist.

 Essential Question(s)

-As the American Revolution began, why did some colonists choose to rebel while others remained loyal to England?
-How do the various viewpoints of colonists contribute to our understanding of the the American Revolution?
+Why did some colonists choose to rebel while others remained loyal to England as the American Revolution began?
+How do the varied viewpoints of colonists enhance our understanding of the American Revolution?

 Snapshot